Host a static website

 In a public object store container, you can:

-- customize the error page.
+- customize error page.
 If the user requests a non-existent object, the request will be handled according to the settings: another object will be returned or a redirect to an external URL will take place.

 Host a static website